- Find a Trail

-Explore the best rated trails in Thomaston, GA.
-Whether you're looking for an easy walking trail or a bike trail like the Chattahoochee Riverwalk and MLK Trail.
-With more than 12 trails covering 154 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Thomaston, GA, whether you're looking for an easy walking trail or a bike trail like the Chattahoochee Riverwalk and The Thread Trail .
+With more than 13 trails covering 87 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 Rode from PIne Mountain to Hamilton.
 Excellent ride on brisk November day.
 So nice to have this new rails to trails.

 Short trail, fully paved, and well shaded.
 The main problem I had was it was a one way trail.
 There are parking lots at either end but no way to connect and not a fast way back to the other one.
 I take some points off from that because if you didn’t know you would end up 2 miles away from your car.

 We biked from Pine Mtn to the Country Store, 9 miles RT.
 Lovely!

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!